 A low-carbon and circular industry for Europe

-This paper looks at the opportunities for the circular economy to reduce the EU’s greenhouse gas (GHG) emissions associated with three of its most carbon-intensive sectors: the built environment, mobility, and food, and makes recommendations for policies within the 2030 time horizon and beyond.
+The paper looks at the opportunities for the circular economy to reduce the EU’s greenhouse gas (GHG) emissions associated with three of its most carbon-intensive sectors: the built environment, mobility, and food.
+The authors make recommendations for policies relevant to these economic activities and, more broadly, to the EU’s institutional setup and policy priorities within the 2030 time horizon and beyond.

 To reflect the importance of the circular economy to climate action in EU climate